Mark Walczyk: Tenure

 Walczyk called on Governor Kathy Hochul to pause the installation of new solar farms in the state following a battery fire at a plant in Jefferson County.

 Walczyk has also worked to strengthen tourism and the local agriculture industry in parts of his district.
 In 2021, Cuomo signed a piece of legislation sponsored by Walczyk that added two wineries in Jefferson County to the Thousand Islands-Seaway Wine Trail.

-He criticized the New York State Education Department for releasing guidance that would diminish parental rights.
+He criticized the New York State Education Department for releasing guidance that he believed would diminish parental rights.
 Walczyk and U.S. Representative Elise Stefanik blamed the closure of the Remington Arms factory in Illion on New York’s gun control laws.

 Walczyk announced his deployment to Kuwait for nine months starting late January 2024, missing the entire year's legislative session.
 His office stated that he would not be resigning and that staff would continue handling constituent services in his absence.
 He returned in December 2024 after serving ten months as a captain of the U.S. Army Reserve 484th Forward Engineer Support Team, overseeing construction projects in the Middle East.

 Although he was speculated to be a candidate in the potential 2025 special election following Elise Stefanik's nomination to be Ambassador to the United Nations, Walczyk said he would not run for the seat.
 In March 2025, Walczyk and other Republican state lawmakers introduced a bill to implement a state-level DOGE, pitched as a bipartisan 'Commission On Government Efficiency' to reduce state spending.